matthewp/duckling-proxy/README.md

 ```

-## Remarks

-* serverCert - required - path to Gemini server TLS certificate
-* serverKey - required - path to Gemini server TLS private key
-* All other flags are optional and you can experiment with them

 You will need to configure your Gemini client to point to the server when there is a need to access any <code>http://</code> or <code>https://</code> requests.

 ## Supported clients